JD(U) not to join Union council of ministers again; all well with BJP: Party nat’l president | Politics

 Bihar Chief Minister Nitish Kumar’s Janata Dal (United) on Sunday made it clear that it will not join the Union council of ministers again, but rebuffed speculations of a rift with ally BJP asserting “all is well”.

-JD(U) national president Rajiv Ranjan Singh alias Lalan, who addressed a press conference here, however, dismissed queries about Kumar’s absence at the NITI Aayog meeting chaired by Prime Minister Narendra Modi, with the terse remark “you should ask the chief minister”.
+JD(U) national president Rajiv Ranjan Singh alias Lalan, who addressed a press conference here, however, dismissed queries about Kumar’s absence at the NITI Aayog meeting, with the terse remark “you should ask the chief minister”.

-While there has been no official word on the reason behind Kumar’s absence, sources close to the chief minister said he has excused himself citing post-COVID debility.
+While there has been no official word on the reason behind Kumar’s absence, sources close to him said he has excused himself citing post-COVID debility.

-The septuagenarian, who had tested positive on July 25, interestingly, attended a function here, organised on the occasion of National Handloom Day, where he shared the dais with his cabinet colleagues, including senior BJP leaders Syed Shahnawaz Hussain and Tarkishore Prasad.
+The septuagenarian, who had tested positive on July 25, interestingly, attended a couple of functions here during the day.
+At one of these, organized on the occasion of national handloom day, he even shared the dais with his cabinet colleagues from the BJP -- industries minister Syed Shahnawaz Hussain and Deputy CM Tarkishore Prasad.

-Lalan, who was regarded as a frontrunner by some for a ministerial berth from the JD(U) after RCP Singh’s resignation, clarified that the party wasn’t willing to have any representative in the Union Council of ministers.
+Lalan, seen as a frontrunner by some for a ministerial berth from the JD(U) after RCP Singh’s resignation, clarified that the party wasn’t willing to have any representative in the Union Council of ministers.

 “We had decided in 2019, after the Lok Sabha polls, not to join the government at the Centre.
-We stick to that stand even now,” he said.
+We stick to that stand,” he said.

 “The decision not to join the Union government was taken by our leader Nitish Kumar who was then also the party’s national president,” said Lalan.

+The JD(U) leader also sought to make light of the exit from the party of RCP Singh, who resigned from the Union cabinet recently after being denied another Rajya Sabha term.

 “He may have left the party only yesterday.
-But for long his body was in the party while his soul was elsewhere,” Lalan said, without elaborating.
+But for long his body was in the party and soul elsewhere,” Lalan said, without elaborating.

-“Our former state president and Rajya Sabha MP Basishtha Narayan Singh voted by reaching the polling centre in a wheelchair.
+“Our Rajya Sabha MP Basishtha Narayan Singh voted by reaching the polling centre in a wheelchair.
 There cannot be a stronger demonstration of our commitment to the BJP-led NDA,” said the JD(U) chief.

+He, however, defended a statement he made last week blaming a “conspiracy” for the JD(U)'s poor show in the 2020 assembly polls and reacting to BJP's promise of contesting the next Lok Sabha and Assembly elections under Nitish Kumar's leadership with a cryptic remark “kal kisne dekha hai” (who has seen tomorrow).

+The JD(U) national president said, “How can I say with assurance anything about 2024 or 2025.
+I cannot say whether I will stay alive tomorrow.”
+Asked about the “conspiracy”, he referred to “Chirag model”, an allusion to the then LJP chief's rebellion, and claimed “the model was again at work, we will reveal more about it at a later stage”.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)